 Use of Parking Area.
 Required off-street parking spaces in all districts shall not be used for open storage, or sale of goods, or for the storage of vehicles which are inoperable, for lease, rent or sale or the stockpiling of snow.

+Rural Parking Lots.
+Parking lots located outside of the Urban Service Area which serve non-residential uses may allow for different surfacing and design requirements than those found in this Section with approval of an Interim Use Permit.
+Considerations for the IUP may include but are not limited to: dust management, stormwater runoff, proximity of site to sensitive environmental areas and residential districts, size of parking lot, and anticipated traffic.

 Parking and Storage of Recreational Vehicles.
 The parking and storage of recreational vehicles shall be regulated in accordance with Section 7-4-5 of the City Code and Section 10-68-18 of this Ordinance.

 Section 3.
 This Ordinance shall take effect and be enforced from and after its passage and publication according to law.